labourgne/portfolio/content/home/experience.md

   date_start = "2020-06-01"
   date_end = "2020-09-01"
   description = """
-  Two missions in the Airbus "Test" department:
+  Two missions in the "Test" department:

   Data Science for detection of anomalies in flight test data to diffentiate OK and KO sensors:
   - Data collection